rahulgudu/React-Native-Real-Estate-App/README.md

-# Made the Sign-In Screen
+# Setup SDK and Auth Function

-In this commit/segment we have created the signin screen of our app.
+In this commit/segment we have setup the sdk for the auth functionality.

-## New Things Learned
+## Note
-- In <Stack> we have screenOptions which consists of headerShown.
-It is a boolean value.
-If it is false then the default header (/root/tabs/index.ts)  in  our app will be hidden
-- ScrollView component which allow the scroll automatically if needed
-- TouchOpacity, it is same as of button in web development and in place of onClick here we have onPress
+- Check the video for setting up the auth in google console and appwrite